Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Simulation and Experimental Validation

-We evaluate our observability-aware controller on CL-aided quadrotors in two stages.
-In Section~\ref{sub:simulations}, we describe our Monte Carlo simulations, modelled after our previous work~\cite{go2024trajectory}, of an EKF-based CL system configured according to Fig.~\ref{fig: overall_flow_chart}.
+We evaluate our OPC on CLS-aided quadrotors in two stages.
+In Section~\ref{sub:simulations}, we describe our Monte Carlo simulations, modelled after our previous work~\cite{go2024trajectory}, of an EKF-based CLS configured according to Fig.~\ref{fig: overall_flow_chart}.
 We evaluate the localization performance of this system when guided by our controller compared to two baseline trajectories.
 In Section~\ref{sub:experiments}, we describe our quadrotor flight experiments using the same EKF-based CLS\@.
-Collectively, the simulations and experiments assess the performance of observability-aware control under realistic sensing and quadrotor dynamics, with a focus on estimation accuracy and precision.

-To compute the STLOG in Eq.~\eqref{eq:OPCformula} in software, we use \texttt{jax}~\cite{jax2018github} to carry out \emph{automatic differentiation} and evaluate the Lie derivative of our system defined by Eq.~\eqref{eq:dynamicsModel} up to \(r=5\)\footnote{Python implementation of the OPC can be found in\url{https://github.com/FSC_Lab/observability_aware_controller}}.
-However, since there is limited upstream support for \texttt{jax} on board computers with the ARM architecture, we cannot compute STLOG in real-time on board.
-Instead, we use the OPC to compute control inputs online in simulations, but run it offline as a sliding-window trajectory planner to pre-plan trajectories for the quadrotors in experiments.
+The computational cost of the OPC is dominated by two factors: evaluating the STLOG and solving the receding-horizon optimal control problem.
+To evaluate the STLOG, we compute Lie derivatives by \emph{automatic differentiation} (via \texttt{jax}~\cite{jax2018github}\footnote{Python implementation of the OPC can be found in\url{https://github.com/FSC-Lab/observability_aware_controller}}), {which is competitive with quadratic Lie-derivative approximations used in Ref.~\cite{yu2015observability} while avoiding truncation errors and simplifying implementation.} Representative evaluation and solve times are summarized in Table~\ref{tab:stlogEvalTime}.

+The optimization cost scales primarily with the horizon length \(N\) and the number of solver iterations.
+With the settings reported in Table~\ref{tab:stlogEvalTime}, solve times are compatible with online, receding-horizon execution at guidance-level update rates, but are not yet suitable for real-time thrust and body-rate generation on embedded hardware.
+Therefore, online execution of the OPC is evaluated in simulation, while in experiments, the OPC is used as an offline trajectory generator.